 Joe’s leadership has been instrumental in building Thinkwell’s reputation as a company that deals masterfully with many of the world’s most cherished brands and intellectual properties.
 Whether he’s addressing the concerns of Warner Bros. and the author of Harry Potter or those of cultural institutions like the Museum of Science and Industry in Chicago, Joe advocates for the priorities and values of Thinkwell’s clients as they strategically expand.

 Mya Stark – Executive Director

 A graduate of UCLA’s Film School, Mya Stark began her career as a director and screenwriter for studios such as Disney Touchstone, Warner Bros, and Paramount, as well as writing for and editing a lifestyle and culture magazine.
-In 2009, Mya joined the Cinefamily, a nonprofit cinematheque, and founded its development department.
+In 2009, Mya transitioned to the nonprofit sector.
 Concurrently, she founded and curated an art gallery focused on presenting relational art in the public sphere.
 In February of 2014, she was asked to join the Advisory Board of LA Makerspace, and transitioned to serving as its Director.
 Recently, Mya was one of the 10 finalists in the Social Venture Partners Fast Pitch competition.
 Her speech may be viewed here.

 Past Board Members

 Jeff Geoffrey, Levi Simons, Linda Bidrossian, Teresa Gonczy, Michael Wilson, Michelle Leonhart, Sharon Ann Lee,

 Kent Nichols, Magalis Martinez, Cecilie Read, Richard Tom, Bill Lay, Scott David Edwards